 The Home Position is any position on your machine that you can sense and stop at.
 There are two ways to defining the Home Position.
 The first is using the Preset Position command to set the Motor Position register to a known value.
 The second method is using one of the Find Home commands.
 If you use the unit's Find Home commands, the motor position and encoder position registers will automatically be set to zero once the home position is reached.
+If you need a non-zero home position, you must issue a Preset Position command with the desired value after the unit has been homed.

 Defining a Home Position is completely optional.
 Some applications, such as those that use the Networked Driver for speed control, don't require position data at all.